 Cameron’s online business degree program admissions are a bit tighter, requiring a minimum undergrad GPA of 3.0, a minimum GMAT of 500 or a high enough test score/GPA combination.
-Online students at Cameron can also benefit from an online writing center, advising every semester prior to class registration and a number of scholarships from the Business Department.
+Online students at Cameron can also benefit from an online writing center, advising every semester before class registration and several scholarships from the Business Department.

 Net Price: $8,410 ($275-345 per master’s program credit hour)